Daniel-Laufer/StudyTogether/doc/sprint4/sprint4.md

 Story points: 3

 ### Main tasks
-[x] Display the number of following and follower users on user’s profile you are on [x] Display the users that are following and are followers of a user
+[x] Display the number of following and follower users on user’s profile you are on.

+[x] Display the users that are following and are followers of a user.

 ## Story: STUD-75